cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-vcloud.md

 **Derived From:** [cloudify.nodes.VirtualIP](reference-types.html)

-This type is simplifyed version of cloudify.vcloud.nodes.PublicNAT node.
+This type is simplified version of cloudify.vcloud.nodes.PublicNAT node.
-It's apply DNAT and SNAT rules for `any` protocol and `any` original and translated ports.
+It applies DNAT and SNAT rules for `any` protocol and `any` original and translated ports.

 **Properties:**